-Emily Sheehan is an award winning playwright, director and teaching artist.
+Emily Sheehan is an award winning playwright, theatre maker and dramaturg.
 Emily completed her Masters in Playwriting at the Victoria College of Arts (VCA) in 2015 where she was awarded a creative scholarship, and her Bachelor of Arts (Acting) in 2011.

 Her first play Hell's Canyon won the 2015 Rodney Seaborn Award, was shortlisted for the 2016 Patrick White Award, and was a showcased play in Playwriting Australia’s 2016 National Play Festival at The Malthouse Theatre.
 In 2018 Hell's Canyon was presented at Old 505 Theatre in Sydney and La Mama Theatre in Melbourne, directed by Katie Cawthorne.
 Hell's Canyon is published by Currency Press.